ansys/pylumerical/doc/source/user_guide/accessing_simulation_results.rst

 When datasets are returned into the Python environment, they will be converted into dictionaries, with keys associated with various `attributes and parameters <https://optics.ansys.com/hc/en-us/articles/360034409554-Introduction-to-Lumerical-datasets#toc_3>`__.

-Dictionaries converted from datasets will have a special metadata key 'Lumerical_dataset' which contains identifier values, allows their structure to be preserved when performing a roundtrip back to the Lumerical environment.
+Dictionaries converted from datasets will have a special metadata key ``Lumerical_dataset`` which contains identifier values, allows their structure to be preserved when performing a roundtrip back to the Lumerical environment.
 When passing a dictionary from Python to Lumerical it will be converted into a structure, unless it has the metadata element.

 Attributes and parameters are both stored as :class:`numpy.ndarray`.
 Parameters are 1-D arrays that acts as a list of parameters.